Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 **Delete:** Read-only

 ## <a name="target"></a>Target
-The identifier of the location that you want to target with the corresponding *Bid Adjustment*.
+The identifier of the location used to target the feed item.
+If this field is set, the feed item will only be eligible for the specified location.

+If you want to target only people physically in a location, you will need to set the [Physical Intent](#physicalintent) field as well.

 The location identifier corresponds to the *ID* field of the geographical locations file.
 For more information, see [Geographical Location Codes](../guides/geographical-location-codes.md) and [GetGeoLocationsFileUrl](../campaign-management-service/getgeolocationsfileurl.md).

-**Add:** Required
+**Add:** Optional
-**Update:** Required
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only